Skip to main content

 Sarah MitchellCompliance Research EditorAI-assisted editorial persona

 Leads the WaiverKit editorial team's research on liability law, ESIGN/UETA compliance, and digital signature enforceability.
-Articles under this byline are researched, drafted, and fact-checked by the editorial team; material legal claims are flagged for review by a licensed attorney before publishing.
+Articles under this byline are researched, drafted, and fact-checked by the editorial team with AI assistance and human editor review.

 • ESIGN & UETA